 - Do not settle your claim too soon.
 We understand that you may need the money to help absorb the costs associated with your injuries, but it is critical that you understand the full extent of your injuries before agreeing to any settlement.
 Once you accept a settlement offer, that is the end of it.
 If your injuries later turn out to be more severe that you originally knew, you will not have the right to further recovery to fully compensate you.

 - An insurance company may wrongfully deny a claim as a tactic.
 A personal injury attorney will make sure your side of the story is told, and will work to get you the best possible compensation for your injuries.

 Do not be taken advantage of by an insurance company.
 If you’ve suffered serious injury and have long-term impact from an accident, you need to make sure that you’re compensated fairly.
 Don’t let the insurance company determine the value of your claim.
-Hire an attorney who knows the serious effects that this accident will have on your life, health, and your ability to work in the future.
+Hire a car accident attorney who knows the serious effects that this accident will have on your life, health, and your ability to work in the future.

 Follow Matthew G. Miller on Facebook!